R-js/libRmath.js/README.md

 #### Summary

 R language operators and functions can work `vectors` and `list`.
-These Javascript helper functions are used to make the porting process to ES6 easier for R and JS programmers.
+These Javascript helper functions are used to make the porting process to ES6 easier.

 ### `div`